andyt530/az2tf/README.md

 ## Requirements & Prerequisites
 + The tool is written for the bash shell script and has been tested on a MAC
-+ Azure cli2 **version 2.0.31 or higher** needs to be installed and you need a login with at least "Read" priviledges
++ Azure cli2 **version 2.0.46 or higher** needs to be installed and you need a login with at least "Read" priviledges
-+ terraform needs to be installed
++ terraform **version v0.11.8** needs to be installed

-## Quickstart guide to using the tool

-Running the tool required these steps:
-1. Unzip or clone this git repo into an empty directory
-2. login to the Azure cli2  (az login)
-3. run the tool giving the ID of a subscription as a paremeter  ./az2tf.sh  Your-subscription-ID

-Be patient - lots of output is given as az2tf:

-+ Loops for each provider through your resource groups &
-+ Creates the requited *.tf configuration files
-+ Performs the necessary 'terraform import' commands
-+ And finally runs a 'terraform plan'

-For smaller tests where all resources are contained in a single Resource Group run

-./az2tf.sh Your-subscription-ID  RG-Name

 ## Planned Additions